decorative triad

 Academic Success Program

-The Academic Success Program (ASP) is a special admissions program for students who do not meet current admissions criteria, but show the potential to succeed at West Chester University.
+The Academic Success Program (ASP) is a special academic program for students who do not meet current admissions criteria, but show the potential to succeed at West Chester University.

 ASP assists students in developing academic skills in reading, writing, and mathematics.
 In addition, ASP provides academic support through academic advising, tutoring, mentoring, academic monitoring, and counseling.